 Jon loves to work with clients to build a successful retirement.
 Jon has been interested in investing since the age of 15 when he first read "The Richest Man in Babylon", by George Clason.
 This simple book dispenses financial advice through a collection of parables.
 Since then, Jon has continued his curiosity in investing and building wealth.

-In 1985, Jon married a young co-ed named Susie and over the next number of years raised three children, taught them financial principles, earned a Bachelors and Masters degree and has a granddaughter and grandson.
-Lately Jon has been hiking with his kids and has already reached the top of Timpanogos and Deseret Peak.
+In 1985, Jon married a young co-ed named Susie and over the next number of years raised three children, taught them financial principles, earned a Bachelors and Masters degree and has a granddaughter and two grandsons.
+Jon has also been hiking and has hiked to the top of Timpanogos and Deseret Peak.
 Lately, Jon has been playing a lot of tennis and loves when he beats someone that is much younger than him.

 Throughout his life Jon is always searching for a project.
 He loves to read and then put what he's read into practice.
 Jon built his own home in 1999, working nights and on weekends.
 It took six months from digging the foundation to moving in.
 Since then he's added a sewing room (who knew you needed an entire room just for sewing), a detached garage and a cabin (he even fell off the roof and broke his foot on that one).
 Jon views investing much like building.
 It starts with a good plan then takes skill, dedication, and a commitment to working hard to accomplish your goals.